 How many times will it take doing the wrong thing before learning from our mistakes?
 For me, it seems immeasurable.
 At some point or another, I have to ask myself… why?
 It’s not like I enjoy inducing pain upon myself yet for whatever reason when a familiar situation arises and I have the opportunity to address it differently than before, I still fall into the same patterns.

 This would make sense because there is exorbitant evidence supporting humans’ tendency to pick pleasure over pain.
 However, to our own demise, the things that feel good usually aren’t good for us.
 The same can be said about things that feel terrible.
 For example: going to the gym, no matter how tedious or difficult, is more beneficial than a night on the town getting shit-faced.
-A big difference between the two activities is that the first though initially painful can cultivate long-term health fitness.
+A big difference between the two activities is that the first though the initially painful can cultivate long-term health fitness.
 The second can generate instant gratification but nothing long lasting.
 My perception of happiness, pleasure, and all things good are rooted in this momentary existence.
 Indulgence as an “ephemeral attempt” at happiness does not support the notion of continuing satisfaction.

 It’s like ecstasy.
 Total enchantment followed by a comedown.
 So again my question is why.
 Why risk facing extended periods of sadness, grief, or depression for a vanishing euphoria.
 I’m not looking for the answers biologically.
 I am curious about why someone would instinctively subject themselves to something they know very well will not provide any long-term satisfaction.
 During my quest for answers, I fumbled through some favorite quotes of mine under the penname R.M.
 Drake.
 The quote reads,